erich-m/My-Projects/README.md

 # My-Projects
-Just a short compilation of major projects or concepts I derived from others or created entirely on my own.
-All projects are designed by me.
+THis repo contains a few of my working projects that I have worked on.
+I do not update this repo regularly